 IEL is an intensive learning experience offered over the course of three two-day experiences in a three month period.
-The classes are limited to 30 participants and will include a select group of current and future leaders.
-The tailored learning experience guides participants through curriculum designed specifically for IEL and is likely to include topics such as: management, leadership, negotiation, communication, organizational dynamics, strategy and culture.
+The classes are limited to 25-30 participants and will include a select group of current and future leaders.
+The tailored learning experience guides participants through a curriculum designed specifically for IEL and includes topics such as: building a personal brand, coaching, communication, culture, executive time management, generational differences, leadership and values-based decision making.
 In addition to addressing the competencies needed to lead effectively, the program also includes a strong emphasis on character development.

-IEL is led by qualified faculty with an emphasis on facilitating courses designed for Millennials and Generation X. In addition, IEL is guided strongly by an Advisory Council filled with Executive Leaders who have a passion for investing in future generations.
-The Co-Chairs of the IEL Advisory Council are James Bennett and Judy McReynolds.
-Mr. Bennett is the CEO and President of Oklahoma City based SandRidge Energy.
-Mrs. McReynolds is the CEO and President of ArcBest Corporation based in Fort Smith, Arkansas.
+IEL is led by qualified faculty with an emphasis on facilitating courses designed for developing leaders.
+Each course day is enhanced by including a leader and subject matter expert from the community as a guest presenter.
+In addition, IEL is guided strongly by an Advisory Council filled with Executive Leaders who have a passion for investing in future generations.

 At the heart of IEL are partnerships with organizations.
 The types of organizations with whom we are seeking to build a lasting relationship are nonprofits, companies and governmental agencies that have a proven track record of investing in their people and communities.